Kubernetes OperatorKubernetes Operator

 value: value1

-You can then use the standard kubectl commands to create, update, list and delete your k/v entries:
+Use the same kubectl workflow to create, update, list, and delete your entries:

 shell